pbrianmackey/WorldOfWarcraftAddOn/README.md

 Below you will find links to further your learning.
 I also show you how I setup my development environment to speed and ease the development process.
 This tutorial is geared towards Mac.
 This tutorial is current as of Warlords of Draenor.
 Translating to a PC should be pretty easy to do, but I'm happy to have someone edit in the details :).

+Currently, the beginner course (see beginner folder) is complete.
+An intermediate and advanced course are in the works.

 ##Tools

 ###Install Sublime Text: http://www.sublimetext.com/